 Teach your child to set reasonable goals and then to move toward them one step at a time.
-Moving toward that goal - even if it's a tiny step - and receiving praise for doing so will focus your child on what he or she has accomplished rather than on what hasn't been accomplished, and can help build the resilience to move forward in the face of challenges.
+Moving toward that goal - even if it's a tiny step - and receiving praise for doing so will focus your child on what they have accomplished rather than on what hasn't been accomplished, and can help build the resilience to move forward in the face of challenges.